Amir-Mohseni/LLM-Router/data_collection/README.md

 You can modify the following files to customize the behavior:

-- `config.py`: Change default models, dataset, number of problems, etc.
+- `config.py`: Change default models, dataset, batching parameters, etc.
 - `prompts.py`: Modify the prompt templates for both MCQ and non-MCQ questions
 - `answer_extraction.py`: Customize answer extraction and evaluation methods